 Andrew Wagner Murder: How Did He Die?
 Who Killed Him?

 Ever since its premiere back in 1988, CBS’ ’48 Hours’ has been chronicling one intriguing true-crime tale after another to really shine a light upon the darkness that can lurk underneath one’s skin.
 Thus, of course, its season 35 episode 30, ‘What Angelina Saw,’ profiling the harrowing 2014 death of Andrew Thomas Wagner inside his own Massachusetts home, is absolutely no different.
-So now, if you wish to learn more about the same — with a particular focus on what precisely transpired, the ensuing inquiries, as well as its overall aftermath — we’ve got the details for you.
+So now, if you wish to learn more about the same — with a particular focus on what precisely transpired, the ensuing inquiries, and its overall aftermath — we’ve got the details for you.

 How Did Andrew Wagner Die?

 At the age of 31, Andrew had truly managed to build a good life for himself by serving as a Costco employee for years before recently landing his dream job as a Corrections Officer in Connecticut.
-Though the truth is he still mainly resided in Worcester alongside his fiancée Stephanie Fernandes and her daughter Angelina, meaning they were essentially long-distance during his work weeks.
+However, the truth is he still mainly resided in Worcester alongside his fiancée Stephanie Fernandes and her daughter Angelina, meaning they were essentially long-distance during his work weeks.
 What no one could’ve ever expected was that these same aspects would soon inadvertently lead to the youngster’s demise in one of the worst ways imaginable — through personal homicide.

 It was around 11 pm on May 7, 2014, when local authorities rushed to 25 Angelo Street following a frantic 911 call, only to find Andrew barely breathing between the kitchen and bathroom area.
-This space in the townhome he shared with his partner was honestly horrifically blood splattered, yet the priority was obviously transferring him to the nearest hospital for some immediate care.
+This space in the townhome he shared with his partner was honestly horrifically blood-splattered, yet the priority was obviously transferring him to the nearest hospital for some immediate care.
 But alas, the University of Massachusetts Medical Center pronounced him dead less than an hour later and confirmed the cause to be his bleeding out from the single, deep stab wound to his neck.

 Andrew Wagner: Fatally Stabbed by Stephanie Fernandes